-A digital marketing strategy is essential for every business owner who wants to use the massive opportunities provided by our online world to grow their business.
+Digital marketing strategy implementation is essential for every business owner who wants to use the massive opportunities provided by our online world to grow their business.

 There are so many ways you can do digital marketing that without a clear strategy you will find yourself doing the digital equivalent of throwing spaghetti at the wall.
 Wasting time on lots of different activities to see what sticks, with no way of knowing which of these are right for your business.

-6 Steps to Creating Your Digital Marketing Strategy
+6 Steps to Implementing Your Digital Marketing Strategy

 Here is a straightforward 6-step process for you to work through to create your digital marketing strategy and ensure you get the best return on investment for your marketing efforts.